mohiva/swagger-codegen-play-scala/README.md

 Name                | Description
 --------------------|-------------------------------------------------------------
-modelPackage        | The package were the generated `model` classes should be located apiPackage          | The package were the generated `api` classes should be located invokerPackage      | The package were the generated `invoker` classes should be located configKeyPath       | Path under which the config must be defined projectOrganization | Project organization in generated build.sbt projectName         | Project name in generated build.sbt
+modelPackage        | The package for generated `model` classes apiPackage          | The package for generated `api` classes invokerPackage      | The package for generated `root` classes configKeyPath       | Path under which the config must be defined projectOrganization | Project organization in generated build.sbt projectName         | Project name in generated build.sbt